techidock/open-source/channel_area/README.md

 inside the canvas and immediately redraws the shape.
 Small red markers indicate the minimum and maximum points of the current shape.

+A **Allow Scaling** checkbox controls whether shapes can be edited with the mouse or table.
+Use **Undo** and **Redo** to step through previous edits.
+You can also save a shape by name and reload it later.
+Saved shapes are stored as SVG files under `channel_area/shapes`.

 Two buttons under the canvas let you rotate the shape while keeping it anchored at the bottom centre.
 Use **One Point Down** to place a single vertex on the baseline or **Two Points Down** to place a flat edge along the baseline.

 The grid origin is the bottom left corner.
 A label beneath the canvas shows the current cursor coordinates in this system.
 When editing a point you can drag it with the left mouse button and the marker follows the cursor until the button is released.